.png)

 ROE = Net Profit Margin x Asset Turnover x Equity Multiplier

-- Asset turnover: While asset turnover shows how efficiently assets generate revenue, the equity multiplier shows how those assets are financed.
+- Asset turnover: While asset turnover shows how efficiently a company generates revenue from its assets, the equity multiplier shows how those assets are financed.

 Calculation example: Salesforce